-Many mechanisms contributing to the evolution of blood cancer have not yet been researched, and the surveillance of cancer cells by the immune system, in particular, is only partly understood.
-There is a lack of disease stage-specific studies for many types of blood cancer whose results inform essential treatment decisions and serve as guidelines for physicians.
-The optimization of existing therapies also makes a decisive contribution to improving patients’ chances of survival.
-Fundamental research and scientific cooperation on an international but also interdisciplinary level are of crucial importance here.
+Many mechanisms contributing to the evolution of blood cancer have not yet been investigated, and the surveillance of cancer cells by the immune system, in particular, is only partly understood.
+There is a lack of disease stage-specific studies for many types of blood cancer whose results could be incorporated into essential treatment decisions and serve as medical guidelines for physicians.
+The optimization of established therapies also makes a decisive contribution to improve a patient’s chance of survival.
+Fundamental research and scientific cooperation on an international and interdisciplinary level are of crucial importance here.

-For this reason, DKMS founded the CTU in 2013 as a scientific unit for clinical studies.
-The CTU is located in Dresden, Germany, where two other DKMS organizations, the DKMS Life Science Lab and the DKMS Stem Cell Bank, are also based.
+For this reason, DKMS founded the CTU in 2013 as a scientific unit with the goal of designing, initiating and carrying out landmark studies in the field of blood cancer and stem cell transplantation.
+The CTU is a highly professional and experienced interdisciplinary team located in Dresden, Germany.
+Two other DKMS organizations, the DKMS Life Science Lab and the DKMS Stem Cell Bank, are also based there.
 In Dresden, we also have close contacts with local academic research networks.
-As an interdisciplinary network, we work worldwide and cooperate with national and international transplant centers and scientists on trendsetting research projects.
-A highly professional and experienced team forms the core of our CTU.
+The CTU works together with national and international transplant centers and scientists on trendsetting research projects.

-The CTU enables development and advances in a research field that the pharmaceutical industry has little interest in and in which financial resources for scientific research are lacking.
+The CTU enables development and advances in areas of research which may not attract the attention of the pharmaceutical industry, and for which invested resources are therefore limited.
 Thus, we close a crucial gap in the field of blood cancer research.

 Our CTU aims to initiate and support clinical research in the field of blood cancer treatment.
 The main focus of research is allogeneic blood stem cell transplantation.
-Our team at the CTU conducts its own clinical trials to find the best possible treatment for patients and to make stem cell transplantation more viable.
+The CTU initiates and conducts clinical trials to find the most effective therapies for patients, and to improve the success rate of stem cell transplantations.

 Clinical studies in the field of stem cell therapy – with bone marrow or peripheral blood stem cells – are subject to specific legal and regulatory requirements.